opendatacube/odc-tools/README.md

 Installation
 ------------

-Cloud tools depend on the `aiobotocore` package which depend on a specific versions of `botocore`.
-Another package we use, `boto3`, also depends on a specific versions of `botocore`.
-As a result having both `aiobotocore` and `boto3` in one environment can be a bit tricky.
+Cloud tools depend on the `aiobotocore` package, which depends on specific versions of `botocore`.
+Another package we use, `boto3`, also depends on specific versions of `botocore`.
+As a result, having both `aiobotocore` and `boto3` in one environment can be a bit tricky.
 The way to solve this is to install `aiobotocore[awscli,boto3]` before anything else, which will install compatible versions of `boto3` and `awscli` into the environment.